 World Languages - French, Spanish, and VLACS

 Students in K-3 will complete a half year of instruction in both languages (with Kindergarten continuing to take Sign Language).
 All students are required to take a language each year.
-We currently offer French, Spanish, Sign Language, Latin and Mandarin (through the online VLACS program).
-German is on our horizon.
-Students in Grades 4-8 will have the option to concentrate on the language path of their choice (French or Spanish).
+We currently offer French and Spanish onsite, and Latin and Mandarin through the online VLACS program.
+Students in Grades 6-8 will have the option to concentrate on the language path of their choice (French or Spanish).
 Grades 7 & 8 may also opt for our VLACS (Virtual Learning Academy Charter School) offerings of Mandarin and Latin.
 Second language learning offers cognitive, creative, and critical thinking benefits.
 In addition, knowing other languages and understanding other cultures is an important 21st century skill that students will need in order to live and work in a global society.

 Music & Chorus